apache/druid/docs/querying/filters.md

 to the timestamp column, use the string `__time` as the dimension name.
 Like numeric dimensions, timestamp filters should be specified as if the timestamp values were strings.

-If the user wishes to interpret the timestamp with a specific format, timezone, or locale, the [Time Format Extraction Function](./dimensionspecs.md#time-format-extraction-function) is useful.
+If you want to interpret the timestamp with a specific format, timezone, or locale, the [Time Format Extraction Function](./dimensionspecs.md#time-format-extraction-function) is useful.

 #### Example: filtering on a long timestamp value